 In order to resize the tail system as the wing design evolves, minimum volume ratio constraints are imposed on the horizontal and vertical tails.
-These bounds are based on the Boeing SUGAR High, but scaled down from those of a single-aisle aircraft to those of a regional jet, and adjusted to accommodate a higher horizontal tail sweep (i.e. from 25.63 deg to 35.55 deg leading-edge sweep) for improved wave drag performance at Mach 0.78.
+These bounds are based on the Boeing SUGAR High, but scaled down from those of a single-aisle aircraft to those of a regional jet, and adjusted to accommodate a higher horizontal tail sweep for improved wave drag performance at Mach 0.78.
 To maintain a similar level of aerodynamic and structural performance to the reference tail system, linear constraints are also applied to keep the taper and aspect ratios of the horizontal and vertical tails fixed.
 Finally, linear constraints are imposed on the horizontal and vertical tail locations to maintain the same relative position on the fuselage, as well as the same relative alignment between the horizontal and vertical tails as the planform designs evolve.

 For unconventional wing systems like the strut-braced wing, which inherently benefit from lower induced drag at the cost of higher viscous drag at cruise, conventional lift coefficients can lead to suboptimal aerodynamic performance.
-To address this, the initial cruise altitude of each design mission is allowed to vary, thus permitting the optimizer to achieve a higher and more optimal cruise $C_L$ to re-balance the parasitic and induced drag components at a fixed wing loading.
+To address this, the initial cruise altitude of each design mission is allowed to vary, thus permitting the optimizer to achieve a higher and more optimal cruise C_L to re-balance the parasitic and induced drag components at a fixed wing loading.
 It should be noted, however, that the objective is to minimize block fuel burn, which places achieving a higher aerodynamic efficiency through higher mission lift coefficients against other competing effects such as increased climb fuel, and increased fuselage weight from the elevated cabin pressurization loads, both of which are modeled in Faber.
-In addition, the buffet heuristic described in Section II.B is used to aid in preventing the sectional lift coefficients from becoming too high based on a relaxed weighted-average drag divergence Mach number, which depends on the airfoil technology factor, thickness-to-chord ratio, and wing sweep.
+In addition, the buffet heuristic described in Section II.B is used to aid in preventing the sectional lift coefficients from becoming too high, which depends on the airfoil technology factor, thickness-to-chord ratio, and wing sweep.

 Finally, the optimizer is constrained to ensure that there is sufficient excess thrust at the start of cruise for a 300 ft/min climb.
 This forces the optimizer to increase the maximum takeoff thrust of the engines as the aircraft is designed for higher cruise altitudes, which results in an increase in the weight and drag of the propulsion system via the rubber-engine model discussed in Section II.B.
+With regard to engine placement, the propulsion systems are located at similar relative positions along the wing to the Boeing SUGAR High [13].
 For a summary of the nonlinear constraints included in the conceptual-level MDO of the SBW100, see Table 2.